Overdrivr/Telemetry/README.md

 2. Install [java](https://www.java.com/fr/)  (required by Gradle)

-Then, once it's done, you can start building the project :fireworks:.
+Then, once it's done, you can start building the project.

-With a terminal pointing to the project root directory you can build the project with a simple command
+With a terminal pointing to the project root directory :

 ```bash
 gradlew build